 What Is a Watch Crystal?

-Before moving to the various types of watch crystals, let us clarify the term first.
+Before moving to the various types, let us clarify the term first.

 A watch crystal, also referred to as a watch glass, is a transparent part of a watch that covers the face.
 Its purpose is to provide a clear view of the dial but also to protect it.

 A watch crystal shouldn’t be confused with a gem found from the soil.
 Instead, it is a man-made crystalline glass-like material that has been heat-treated and chemically processed.

 The current market provides several types of crystals that watch manufacturers employ in their timepieces.
 Let’s check them out!

 Types of Watch Crystals

 There are three core types of crystals you find from contemporary watches – acrylic, mineral, and sapphire.

 Acrylic glass, also referred to as plexiglass and hesalite, is the most inexpensive type of watch glass.
 It is mostly employed in cheap timepieces and is not as popular as it used to be.